Everything You Need to Know About Domestic Battery in Florida

 Under Florida Statute 741.28, domestic violence is any assault, battery, sexual assault, or other criminal offense resulting in the injury or death of a family or household member by another family or household member.
 Domestic battery is defined as the actual and intentional touching, striking, or causing of bodily harm to another family or household member without their consent.
 In this article, we’ll provide a brief overview of everything you need to know about domestic violence battery in Florida, including respective penalties and ways to have these charges reduced.

-If you have been accused of domestic violence battery, reaching out to a criminal defense attorney in St. Petersburg with Russo, Pelletier & Sullivan will be your best bet at having your charges dropped, amended, or diverted prior to trial.
+If you have been accused of domestic violence battery, reaching out to a criminal defense attorney in St. Petersburg with The Law Offices of Marc N. Pelletier will be your best bet at having your charges dropped, amended, or diverted prior to trial.
 You should never attempt to resolve your case without first consulting a qualified and experienced attorney to discuss your legal options.

 Related: The Importance of Complying with a Domestic Violence Injunction